 Consistency is Key

 With every application that you submit, there must be special attention paid to the details.
 Your cover letter must be specific to the position, and so should your resume.
 Contrary to popular belief, your resume should always be tweaked and tailored to where you apply.
 Hiring managers are looking for key characteristics and buzz words that match their open position.
-If you think that you’re a match but the details in your resume do not line up, you need to go back to the drawing board.
+If you think that you’re a match but the details in your resume do not line up, you need to go back to the editing phase.
 Present yourself in every document that you submit as the perfect candidate for that job!
-This step takes time, so that’s why you have the whole week to complete your applications.
+This step takes time, so that’s why you have the whole week to complete your five applications.

 Trust the Process